Maddy Osman avatar

 Images help you to tell your story and make it easier for your readers to identify with your posts and arouse their interest.

-That's why it's important that you choose the right size for your website.
-The tips in this article will help you determine the right size for your images and add individual WordPress image sizes.
+That’s why it’s important that you choose the right size for your website.
+The tips in this article will help you determine the right size for your images and add customised WordPress image sizes.

 Try WordPress hosting with Raidboxes to give your website the fast loading times your target audience deserves.
-You can contact us if you want to learn more about the benefits of managed WordPress hosting
+You can contact us if you want to learn more about the benefits of managed WordPress hosting.

-Your e-mail address will not be published.
-Required fields are marked with *
+Your email address will not be published.
+Required fields are marked *